 What is CME?

-Cystoid macular edema is a swelling of the central macula, the portion of the retina responsible for our straight ahead vision.
+Cystoid macular edema is a swelling of the central macula, the portion of the retina responsible for our straight-ahead vision.
 It causes painless central vision blurriness or distortion.
-There are numerous causes, including eye inflammation (uveitis), diabetes, hypertensive retinopathy, retinal vein occlusion, and following cataract surgery.
+There are numerous causes, including eye inflammation (iritis, uveitis and pars planitis), diabetes, hypertensive retinopathy, retinal vein occlusion, and following cataract surgery.

 How is CME treated?